Home > About Us

 Director

-Completed postgraduate education in strategic management.
+Indonesian citizen, 57 years old, serves as a director with the task of supporting the executive managing director in managing the Company's operational activities.
+Appointed as a manager of the Company at the AGMS on June 13, 2024 with a term of office until the end of the 2027 AGMS.
+Completed a postgraduate program in strategic management.
 He has joined the Maspion business group since 1994.
-Currently he also serves as Director at PT Indalex (a subsidiary of the Company), PT Warna Cemerlang Industri and PT Ishizuka Maspion Indonesia.
-During the 2021 financial year, he participated in training related to machine facilities and product quality.
-He has no affiliation with members of the Board of Commissioners or Board of Directors and Major Shareholders.
+He currently also serves as a Director at PT Indalex (a subsidiary of the Company), PT Warna Cemerlang Industri and PT Ishizuka Maspion Indonesia.
+During the 2024 financial year, he attended training related to machinery facilities and product quality.
+He has no affiliated relationship with members of the Board of Commissioners or Board of Directors and Majority Shareholders.

 Board of Commisssoners